 Looking at the previous diagram, it becomes clear that working with multiple databases is significantly simplified by the Plato Analysis Query Builder.
 Simply select the databases you want to work with, link your tables, select the fields to retrieve, and then click ‘Run Analysis’.
 All data will be retrieved, aggregated and loaded into sophisticated analyzers, dashboards and data tables for your subsequent analysis.

 Data Tables and Logic Bases

 A Data Table simply holds the results of your query.
-The data in a Data Table may then be used in a variety of ways, including exporting the data, sending the data to the Plato Analysis Report Writer to create a presentation ready report, or applying what is known as a Logic Base against the data.
+The data in a Data Table may then be used in a variety of ways, including exporting the data, sending the data to the Analyzers, Dashboards, or Plato Analysis Report Writer to create a presentation ready report, or applying custom scripting against the data.

 Analyzers and Graphs

 Analyzers and Graphs are what give Plato Analysis its distinctive ease of use without sacrificing functionality and sophisticated analysis.
 You may use an analyzer to slice and dice data in a way that is just not possible with traditional pivot tables.
 With the tight integration of the Plato Analysis charting components, creating presentation ready charts is as simple as highlighting the desired data; Plato Analysis does the rest.

 The following figures demonstrate the tight integration between Analyzers and Charts.

 Figure: Pie Chart showing the count per quarter of accounts reviewed.
 Simply dragging the mouse over the desired data automatically generates the graph.

 Figure: Bar and Line Chart showing the historical data for Original Charges, with a Projection for 2 months following the historical data.
 The Bars were generated automatically via the highlighted data; the projection line is generated via the Projection Button (not seen) on the main toolbar.